BenedettoSimone/OnlineKD-LipNetITA/README.md

 **Reference**: this project use a previous implementation of LipNet with an Italian dataset [[4](https://github.com/BenedettoSimone/Lipnet-ITA)].
 Please follow the instructions in this repository to use the new updated version of LipNet.

 ## Prerequisites
-- Python 3.6.6
+- Python 3.10
 - [ffmpeg](https://www.ffmpeg.org)

 ## 1. Getting started
-In this section, we will first examine how to install and run the vanilla version of LipNet.
-Next, we will explore the version with Online KD.

-### 1.1 Usage

-To use the model, first you need to clone the repository:
+First you need to clone the repository:
 ```
 https://github.com/BenedettoSimone/OnlineKD-LipNetITA
 ```